ernieayala/ernies-modern-layout/README.md

 # Ernie's Modern Layout
+A cleaner UI layout with more user feedback(hover and focus states).

+Covers most UI items that are not in a modal/popup etc.

+Will cover more parts of the app as time goes on.

-Still a WIP.
-Covers about 60% of the UI.
-Let me know if there are bugs. **Only tested on Chrome so far.**
+**Only tested on Chrome so far.**

 ### Manifest Url
 https://raw.githubusercontent.com/ernieayala/ernies-modern-layout/master/module.json